 - Wash your hands with soap and water before you change your bandage (dressing).
 If soap and water are not available, use hand sanitizer. - Change your dressing as told by your health care team. - Leave stitches (sutures), skin glue or adhesive strips in place.
 These skin closures may need to stay in place for two weeks or longer.
-If adhesive strip edges start to loosen and curl up, you may trim the loose edges. - Do not remove adhesive strips completely unless your health care team tells you to do that. - Check your incision area every day for signs of infection.
-Check for: - More redness, swelling, or pain - More fluid or blood - Warmth - Pus or a bad smell
+If adhesive strip edges start to loosen and curl up, you may trim the loose edges. - Do not remove adhesive strips completely unless your health care team tells you to do so. - Check your incision area every day for signs of infection.
+Check for:

+- More fluid or blood

+- Warmth

+- Pus or a bad smell